futtta/wp-youtube-lyte/readme.txt

 == Description ==

 WP YouTube Lyte allows you to "lazy load" your video's, by inserting responsive "Lite YouTube Embeds".
-These look and feel like normal embedded YouTube, but only call the actual "fat" Flash or HTML5-player when clicked on, thereby [reducing download size & rendering time substantially](http://blog.futtta.be/2012/04/03/speed-matters-re-evaluating-wp-youtube-lytes-performance/) when embedding YouTube occasionally and improving page performance dramatically when you've got multiple YouTube video's on one and the same page.
+These look and feel like normal embedded YouTube, but only call the "fat" YouTube-player when clicked on, thereby [reducing download size & rendering time substantially](http://blog.futtta.be/2012/04/03/speed-matters-re-evaluating-wp-youtube-lytes-performance/) when embedding YouTube occasionally and improving page performance dramatically when you've got multiple YouTube video's on one and the same page.
+The plugin can be configured to cache YouTube thumbnails locally, improving both performance and privacy.
+As such LYTE embedded YouTube videos do not require requests to the YouTube servers, probably (I am not a lawyer) allowing for better GDPR-compliance.

-Just add a YouTube-link for a video or [an entire playlist](http://blog.futtta.be/2011/10/11/wp-youtube-lyte-support-for-playlists-almost-included/) with "httpv" (or "httpa" to [embed YouTube's audio](http://blog.futtta.be/2011/04/19/audio-only-youtube-embedding-with-wp-youtube-lyte-0-7/) only) instead of "http" or add a Lyte widget to your sidebar and WP YouTube Lyte replaces that link with the correct performance-optimized code.
-When a visitor clicks the play-button, WP YouTube Lyte seamlessly initiates [YouTube's new embedded player](http://apiblog.youtube.com/2010/07/new-way-to-embed-youtube-videos.html).
+The plugin picks up on normal YouTube links, taking over from WordPress core's oEmbed.
+Alternatively you can add a YouTube-link for a video or [an entire playlist](http://blog.futtta.be/2011/10/11/wp-youtube-lyte-support-for-playlists-almost-included/) with "httpv" instead of "http(s)" or add a Lyte widget to your sidebar and WP YouTube Lyte replaces that link with the correct performance-optimized code.
 Some examples:

 * httpv://www.youtube.com/watch?v=_SQkWbRublY (normal video embed)
 * httpv://youtu.be/_SQkWbRublY (video embed with youtube-shortlink)